johnnymetz/johnny-metz-blog/content/posts/dockerize-your-cypress-tests.md

 ![xquartz preferences](/xquartz-preferences.png)

-- Navigate to your terminal and run the following command to allow our host to connect to X server.
+- Run the following command in the terminal to allow our host to connect to X server.

 ```
 $ xhost + 127.0.0.1